ubnetdef/website/content/courses/syssec.md

 # Course Policies
 ## Classroom Conduct and Professionalism
 Students are expected to exhibit professionalism, treat others with respect, and abide by the [UB Classroom Conduct Policy](https://catalog.buffalo.edu/policies/obstruction.html).

+## Use of Generative AI
+This course allows the use of generative AI tools (e.g., ChatGPT) on certain assignments within given guidelines.
+Failure to follow these guidelines may be considered a violation of UB’s academic integrity policy.
+If you are unsure how and when generative AI can be used, be sure to ask.
+Generative AI tools are best used as idea generation, not as a citable reference.
+Any use of generative AI tools must be rigorously documented and submitted with your assignment.

 ## Academic Integrity
 Students must conduct themselves in a manner that does not violate the University at Buffalo’s Academic Integrity Policy.
 Students found in violation of the [Academic Integrity Policy](https://catalog.buffalo.edu/policies/integrity.html) will receive an F for the course.